hyunmoon/wordcrypt/README.md

 In this project, we tried to show some design philosopy of UNIX including:

-1. Rule of Comosition (can interact with other programs through pipe)
+1. Rule of Composition (can interact with other programs through pipe)
 2. Rule of Least Surprise (simple command line interface)
-3. Rule of Silence (it does not print unnecessary output)
+3. Rule of Silence (does not print unnecessary output)

 ## Contributor:
 Contributor to this project: